Erbolat Dosaev

-Erbolat Asqarbekūly Dossaev (er-boh-LAHT doh-SAH-yev, Ерболат Асқарбекұлы Досаев, /kk/; born 21 May 1970) is a Kazakh politician who served as äkım of Almaty from 2022 to 2025.
+Erbolat Asqarbekuly Dosaev (er-boh-LAHT doh-SAH-yev, Ерболат Асқарбекұлы Досаев, /kk/; born 21 May 1970) is a Kazakh politician who served as äkım of Almaty from 2022 to 2025.
 Prior to that, he was a National Bank of Kazakhstan chairman from 25 February 2019 and served as a Deputy Prime Minister from 29 August 2017 to 25 February 2019.
 He served as the Minister of Finance from 16 June 2003 to 5 April 2005, headed the Agency for Regulating Natural Monopolies, and later as the Health Minister from 5 April 2004 to 20 September 2006.
-In January 2013, Dossaev was appointed head of a reorganized Minister of National Economy.
+In January 2013, Dosaev was appointed head of a reorganized Minister of National Economy.

 Early life and education

-Dossaev graduated from both the Almaty Energy Institute and Moscow State Technical University.
+Dosaev graduated from both the Almaty Energy Institute and Moscow State Technical University.

 Political career

-In the late 1990's, Dossaev served as First Deputy Minister of Energy, Industry and Trade.
-In 1998, Dossaev worked as an advisor to the prime minister.
-As of 2000, Dossaev was serving as deputy finance minister.
-In 2001, Dossaev became chairman of the board of the Development Bank of Kazakhstan.
-As of November 2002, Dossaev served as chairman of Kazakhstan's anti-trust agency.
+In the late 1990's, Dosaev served as First Deputy Minister of Energy, Industry and Trade.
+In 1998, Dosaev worked as an advisor to the prime minister.
+As of 2000, Dosaev was serving as deputy finance minister.
+In 2001, Dosaev became chairman of the board of the Development Bank of Kazakhstan.
+As of November 2002, Dosaev served as chairman of Kazakhstan's anti-trust agency.

-In November 2012, Dossaev joined the ruling Nur Otan party, upon which his membership card was presented by his Economic Development and Trade Minister Bakhytzhan Sagintayev.
+In November 2012, Dosaev joined the ruling Amanat party, upon which his membership card was presented by his Economic Development and Trade Minister Baqytzhan Saghyntaev.

 Minister of Finance (2003–2004)

-In June 2003, Dossaev was appointed as Finance Minister by President Nursultan Nazarbayev.
-During his time, Dossaev also held positions with the European Bank for Reconstruction and Development and the board of the National Bank of the Republic of Kazakhstan.
+In June 2003, Dosaev was appointed as Finance Minister by President Nursultan Nazarbaev.
+During his time, Dosaev also held positions with the European Bank for Reconstruction and Development and the board of the National Bank of the Republic of Kazakhstan.

 Minister of Healthcare (2004–2006)

-In 2005, Dossaev outlined a plan to improve Kazakhstan's public health system.
+In 2005, Dosaev outlined a plan to improve Kazakhstan's public health system.
 His four main goals were to increase life expectancy, reduce both maternal and infant mortality, reduce the prevalence of tuberculosis and HIV, and improve basic medical services.
-On 18 September 2006, Dossaev announced a plan to spend the equivalent of US$53 million from 2006 to 2010 to fight HIV and AIDS.
+On 18 September 2006, Dosaev announced a plan to spend the equivalent of US$53 million from 2006 to 2010 to fight HIV and AIDS.

-Dossaev announced on 20 March 2006 that tests had confirmed that a dead swan found in Mangystau Region, on Kazakhstan's Caspian Sea coast, had bird flu.
+Dosaev announced on 20 March 2006 that tests had confirmed that a dead swan found in Manghystaw, on Kazakhstan's Caspian Sea coast, had bird flu.
 Several areas in northern Kazakhstan were quarantined in 2005 when the H5N1 bird flu strain was found.
 Thousands of domestic fowl were culled when bird was detected in Kazakhstan in August.
-Agriculture Minister Asylbek Kozhimuratov said that all domestic poultry in Mangystau had been vaccinated.
+Agriculture Minister Asylbek Qozhymuratov said that all domestic poultry in Manghystaw had been vaccinated.
 Fowl in Atyrau province, a location of suspected vulnerability to bird flu, were being vaccinated.
 The Kazakh government started vaccinating about 8 million fowl in February to limit the spread of bird flu.

-Dossaev was dismissed as Healthcare Minister amid scandal after 81 children in south Kazakhstan were infected with HIV due to poor sanitary conditions.
+Dosaev was dismissed as Healthcare Minister amid scandal after 81 children in south Kazakhstan were infected with HIV due to poor sanitary conditions.